 Thom Anderson, M.S.

-Associate Professor, Master of Liberal Studies
+Associate Dean of Faculty and Academic Programs, Master of Liberal Studies

 “I find the students really down-to-earth here,” he says.
 “They remind me of my own classmates and myself as a first-in-family college graduate.
 I can really connect with them; that means a lot to me.”